Welcome to Picardy 2.1!

 Click Tools > Insert/Delete Pages:

-This lets you specify deleted or inserted pages relative to the preceding page.
+This lets you specify deleted or inserted pages relative to the following page.
 For example, to delete pages 6 and 7, you would indicate that two pages are to be deleted before page 8.

 Tip: To delete one or more pages at the end of the text, the “before” page should be 1 greater than the last page in the text.
 For example, if the text has 400 pages and you want to delete pages 398-400, specify 3 pages before page 401 (even though page 401 doesn’t exist).